Top 3 Examples of UX in Healthcare Apps From Worldwide Companies

 - Value: The app is excellent at solving the problem of medication tracking for occasional users or people with chronic illnesses.

 Verdict: The app does a great job.
-The user experience is simple, perhaps even too simple for a Gen Z, but older people will definitely appreciate it.
+The experience is simple, perhaps even too simple for a Gen Z user, but older people will definitely appreciate it.

 Welltory

-The next among the healthcare apps with the best UX design is Welltory.
+The next example of healthcare apps with great UX is Welltory.

-Cardiovascular diseases are the leading cause of death worldwide, and the worst part is that most of them are preventable.
-Welltory is focused on managing heart-related data and activities with 4+ million downloads and 50,000+ five-star reviews.
+Cardiovascular diseases are the leading cause of death worldwide, and most are preventable.
+Welltory focuses on managing heart-related data and activities, and it has grown into an all-in-one health app with 16 million-plus users and was named Product Hunt's #1 health and fitness app of 2025.

-After installation, the app lets you connect a smartwatch or fitness tracker, but you can still interact with it if you don’t have one.
-Then, the app shows you quick tips that look more like messages from a friend.
-The tips change every time you log in.
+After installation, the app lets you connect a smartwatch or fitness tracker, though you can still use it without one.
+It then shows quick tips that read more like messages from a friend, and the tips change every time you log in.

-Overall, the UI/UX design is sophisticated, with many cartoon-styled details and pleasant slow animation.
-After filling in a short form, the app lets you measure your blood pressure and heart rate.
-And when you get the results, it gives you tips on how to improve them.
+The UI/UX is sophisticated, with cartoon-styled details and pleasant, slow animation.
+After a short form, the app lets you measure your blood pressure and heart rate, then gives tips on how to improve them.

 Now, let's look at Welltory's UX.

-- Usefulness: The app provides useful tips on avoiding the leading cause of death worldwide.
-So yes, it’s pretty useful.
+- Usefulness: It provides useful tips on avoiding the leading cause of death worldwide, so it is genuinely useful.

-- Usability: The overall structure is clear.
-Bright colors and elements don’t distract the user.
+- Usability: The structure is clear, and the bright colors and elements don't distract the user.

-- Findability: The app has a nice navigation system: the primary purpose is centered, and additional buttons (“My data” and “What’s going on?”) are in the upper right corner.
-Profile info is on the opposite side.
+- Findability: A nice navigation system, with the primary purpose centered and additional buttons ("My data" and "What's going on?") in the upper right corner.

-- Credibility: Each of the many practical tips in this app is based on official or science-proven recommendations (WHO, guidelines of the US Department of Health and Human Services, physical activity studies, etc.).
+- Credibility: Each tip is based on official or science-backed recommendations (WHO, US Department of Health and Human Services guidelines, physical-activity studies).

-- Desirability: This app has a great dynamic design, and its popularity shows that people enjoy using it daily.
+- Desirability: A dynamic design, and its popularity shows people enjoy using it daily.

-- Accessibility: When offering a personalized move plan, the app considers the user’s gender, weight, height, age, and chronic illnesses or disabilities.
+- Accessibility: Its personalized move plan considers the user's gender, weight, height, age, and chronic illnesses or disabilities.

-- Value: The app supports people in taking care of their health, and that’s the most valuable thing.
+- Value: It supports people in taking care of their health, which is the most valuable thing.

-Verdict: A very bright, modern, and well-designed app with straightforward navigation and a pleasant user journey: you know where you are at every step and where to go next.
+Verdict: A bright, modern, well-designed app with straightforward navigation and a pleasant journey: you always know where you are and where to go next.

 BetterMe Mental Health

-Another one on our list of the best examples of UX in healthcare applications is BetterMe Mental Health.
+Another example on our list is BetterMe Mental Health.

 Now, let's look at BetterMe Mental Health's UX.

-- Usefulness: The app helps you take care of your mental health and offers useful tools for that.
+- Usefulness: It helps you take care of your mental health and offers useful tools to do it.

-- Usability: BetterMe is very user-friendly.
-Even first-time users intuitively know what to do next.
+- Usability: Very user-friendly; even first-time users intuitively know what to do next.

-- Findability: It’s easy to find what a user needs in the app thanks to straightforward navigation.
+- Findability: Easy to find what you need thanks to straightforward navigation.

-- Credibility: The app has plenty of relaxation and mindfulness tips for beginners and pros.
-Plus, an opportunity to chat with a live mental coach makes the app more trustworthy.
+- Credibility: Plenty of relaxation and mindfulness tips for beginners and pros, plus the option to chat with a live mental coach, which adds trust.

-- Desirability: This app has a charming design: soothing colors and background tunes make it very pleasant to use.
+- Desirability: A charming design, with soothing colors and background tunes that make it pleasant to use.

-- Accessibility: The app is compatible with Apple VoiceOver and Android TalkBack.
-It prompts the user to inhale and exhale using vibration while guided and sleep meditations are voiced.
+- Accessibility: Compatible with Apple VoiceOver and Android TalkBack, and it prompts the user to inhale and exhale using vibration during guided and sleep meditations.

-- Value: The app is excellent for short daily meditations (Moments) as well as longer courses (Journeys) on teaching users to cope with stress, anxiety, trauma, and more.
+- Value: Excellent for short daily meditations and longer courses on coping with stress, anxiety, and trauma.

-Verdict: The overall impression is delightful.
-The app has intuitive navigation, simple but cute animation, relaxing tunes, and calming voices.
+Verdict: The overall impression is delightful: intuitive navigation, simple but cute animation, relaxing tunes, and calming voices.

 Our Experience